WebAssembly/spec/proposals/gc/MVP-JS.md

 and nominal typing for fields with [Class Type](https://flow.org/en/docs/types/classes/).)

-In addition to the dynamic checks necessary when JS passes a value to WebAssembly (either as an argument to a wasm exported function or a return value from a wasm imported function), the instantiation algorithm must ensure that imported type definitions' fields' types are compatible.
+In addition to the dynamic checks necessary when JS passes a value to WebAssembly (as an argument to a wasm exported function, a return value from a wasm imported function, [etc.](#other-webassembly-uses-of-value-type-objects)), the instantiation algorithm must ensure that imported type definitions' fields' types are compatible.
 For example, given the following module:

 ```wat
 ;; example5.wat --> example5.wasm